-Extraordinary experiences with raptors make for deep thoughts.
+Extraordinary experiences with raptors make for deeper thoughts (refreshed Nov 2022, Jan 2024, May 2026)

 Squeezed, mobbed, bounced

-Raptor moments are seared into memories.
-A sparrow hawk squeezing a song thrush to slow death in front of a transfixed office audience.
-Picking up a golden eagle pellet, still warm.
-A peregrine repeatedly stooping onto a blackbird, bouncing it like a football in front of fascinated children.
+Raptor moments seared into memories.
+A sparrow hawk squeezing a song thrush to slow death in front of a transfixed St Albans office audience.
+A golden eagle pellet, still warm in a Scottish glen.
+A peregrine repeatedly bouncing a blackbird like a football in front of children walking to school in Wales.
+Way back being chivied by a landowner from a secret osprey nest I stumbled on while walking in the Scottish hills*.

 The reintroduction of raptors is an attractive well-researched idea.
 Intraguild predation of native smaller raptor is an unattractive under-researched idea.

-Prof Ian Newton on Raptors and grouse moorlands – 2020
+Raptors and grouse moorlands Newton – 2020

 Do ‘well-fed raptors lay more eggs’? see Conservation Evidence research papers

-some of my letters published in The Times: feeding red kite and kites and aircraft – WT eagle and barn owls
+some of my letters published in The Times: feeding red kites | kites and aircraft | WT eagle and again | barn owls

 Most predators kill other predators.
 The seminal studies of wolf on Isle Royale recorded wolves abandoning pursuit of moose calves in favour of killing coyote, which were not eaten.
 Tigers kill diminutive wild cats.
 Lions kill cheetah and leopard.
 The list goes on closer to home and in my own experience: ravens take buzzard and red kite nestlings, tawny owls eat kestrel chicks (caught on nest cam), golden eagles kill peregrines (read the papers on peregrine reintroduction in the US Rockies) and I have seen a male sparrow hawk kill and eat another male sparrow hawk.